top of page

 Wine and food are made for each other, so enhance your tasting experience by pairing your wine with your meal.
 If you are eating out, ask the server to recommend a glass or bottle to accompany your dinner.
 Restaurants that offer a wine list usually have a sommelier or chef that is familiar enough to offer pairings.

 Wine is produced all over the world, and each region has its own unique terroir, which influences the taste and character of the wine.
-You will discover that some old world regions process their wines quite differently than some regions that are more recent producers.
+You will discover that some Old World regions process their wines quite differently than some regions that are more recent producers.

 One of the best ways to learn about wine is by attending wine tastings.
 These events provide an opportunity to sample a variety of wines and learn from knowledgeable experts.
 But please don’t embarrass yourself (or me) attempting to break down that sample of fruit wine (I have seen it happen).